PRECISE/SMEDL/smedl/parser/README-tatsu.md

 Semantic Actions
 ----------------

-This is a very powerful feature of Grako providing for easy processing of the AST as it is being parsed.
-See the section of the Grako docs on this for more information.
+This is a very powerful feature of TatSu providing for easy processing of the AST as it is being parsed.
+See the section of the TatSu docs on this for more information.

-The idea is that you provide to Grako a semantics class with methods for the various rules in the grammar.
-When a rule parses, Grako will call the matching method if it exists.
+The idea is that you provide to TatSu a semantics class with methods for the various rules in the grammar.
+When a rule parses, TatSu will call the matching method if it exists.
 This is useful for any number of post-processing tasks, but we use it for extra validations (e.g. that a target monitor or event exists) and to transform the AST into more useful data structures, like synchronous set